sychang42/EquivQCNN/README.md

 The config file should be structured as follows :

-*dataset_params:
+* dataset_params:
-  -data : Name of training data.
+  - data : Name of training data.
-  -img_size : Input image size
+  - img_size : Input image size
-  -classes : Data classes (list of integers) to be trained.
+  - classes : Data classes (list of integers) to be trained.
 Only binary classification implemented for the moment.
-  -n_data : Number of training samples. `Null` to use the whole dataset
+  - n_data : Number of training samples. `Null` to use the whole dataset